itplr-kosit/xrechnung-visualization/doc/usage.md

 Translation files are located in the [l10n subdirectory](../src/xsl/l10n/) and can be customized according to specific local needs.

 Translation files are formatted according to Java Properties in XML (see https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Properties.html for details).
 Additional languages can be included by adding XML Properties files to the [l10n directory](../src/xsl/l10n/).
-Per default, files have to be named according to ISO 639-1 two letter language codes (e.g. `fr.xml` for French).
+By default, files have to be named according to ISO 639-1 two letter language codes (e.g. `fr.xml` for French).